 All that is left today are the coquina ruins of the sugar mill, several wells, a spring house, boat slips, the crumbling foundation of the mansion and slave cabins.
 The scorched Bulow Plantation sugar mill ruins are a testament to the east Florida plantation economy and the unstable era of the Second Seminole War.

 Today, the standing ruin walls and chimneys may be reached by a one-way loop drive or a scenic walking trail that leads visitors to the mill site.

-Once you arrive at the sugar mill ruins you will find interpretive signs along the paved walkway in and around these coquina walls.
+At the sugar mill ruins you will find interpretive signs along the paved walkway in and around the coquina walls.

 An interpretive center displays artifacts and tells the story of Bulow Plantation and the turbulent events that led to its destruction.